How to register as a self employed

 As you may already know, this depends on your tax code, which is worked out using your salary and the current tax threshold.

-This is not the case when you’re self employed.
 Instead, you’ll be required to send HMRC a tax return and a payment before the end of each tax year.

 On top of this, you may be required to pay VAT on all goods and services your company receives and provides, and you’ll also be expected to make your own National Insurance (NI) payments from now.

 Don’t worry though.
-HMRC will explain everything in detail when you register your self employment and you’ll be sent all the forms and literature needed to help you work out your own situation.
+HMRC will explain everything in detail when you register your self-employment and you’ll be sent all the forms and literature needed to help you work out your own situation.

-When should I register my self employment?
+When should I register my self-employment?

-HMRC recommend you register as self employed as soon as possible.
+HMRC recommend you register as self-employed as soon as possible.

 However, you can register in your business’s second tax year up to October 5th.

-When you register self employed, you are notifying HMRC of your intention to pay Class 2 National Insurance (currently profits more than £5,965 or more a year).
+When you register self-employed, you are notifying HMRC of your intention to pay Class 2 National Insurance (currently profits more than £5,965 or more a year).

 You then have 18 months to pay your Class 4 National Insurance, which is your tax calculated after 12 months of trading.
 However, you’ll only have to pay this if you make a profit.

-How to register as self employed online
+How to register as self-employed online

-The quickest way to register self employment is online via the HMRC website.
+The quickest way to register self-employment is online via the HMRC website.

 You’ll be asked a few questions about: